 Private equity firm Blackstone Group's

-The future looks brighter and he is seeing more than green shoots of recovery, though the scale of economic growth through next year is still unclear.
+Stephen Schwarzman also said on Wednesday he was seeing more than green shoots of economic recovery, though the scale of growth through next year was still unclear.

-We do not expect the U.S. economy to slip back into recession, but we do believe that weak consumer spending and continued constraints on bank lending will dampen the U.S. economic recovery in 2010 and 2011, Schwarzman said.
+We do not expect the U.S. economy to slip back into recession but we do believe that weak consumer spending and continued constraints on bank lending will dampen the U.S. economic recovery in 2010 and 2011, Schwarzman said at a conference.

-Schwarzman sees the opportunity for more deals ahead but noted Blackstone had been outbid by strategics -- meaning companies rather than private equity firms -- on several occasions.
+Schwarzman said while he expected more deals ahead, Blackstone had been outbid by companies rather than private equity firms on several occasions recently.

-He said Blackstone is open to investing in the Middle East and sees the firm opening an office somewhere in the region.
-He declined to specify which city.
+Schwarzman said Blackstone was open to investing in the Middle East and sees the firm opening an office somewhere in the region.
+He declined to specify where.